Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

 \subsection{Hybrid continuous- discrete-variable quantum systems}

 We now look into ways to measure the phase-space distribution of states that are hybridizations of continuous- and discrete-variable systems.
 Many experiments and processes that consider the state of qubits also implicitly involve the presence of quantum light.
 Likewise, many optical experiments also involve the interaction with some kind of atom, whether or not artificial.
 This interaction is the foundation of quantum electrodynamics and circuit quantum electrodynamics.
-Where the advancements made in this area has directly contributed to the current state of quantum technologies.
-In fact, the experiments on qubit states mentioned in the last section are performed by controlling the atomic state with quantum light pulses.
-Whether individually for each qubit or using a bus model to control all the qubits at once.

 Conversely, the continuous-variable Wigner function can serve as the position and momentum of an atom, so creating a composite function of discrete a continuous variables may be interpreted as the atomic state depending on its position and momentum.
 This was shown useful to consider in \Refe{Davies2018} when looking at the full Wigner function of an atom.
 By taking this composite approach there is much insight to be gained, from properties of light-matter interaction to other phenomena such as spin-orbit coupling.
 In this section we will focus on the former application as it more directly applies to use in quantum technologies.